 Ransomware can cause operations to stop, which may delay treatment and interrupt critical processes.
 And that’s just in the first 24 hours of their data being held ransom.
-Most ransomware has a 24-hour countdown timer, and if the ransom isn’t paid in that time, the data being held is effectively destroyed.
+Although the WannaCry program had a five to seven day countdown timer, most ransomware has a 24-hour timer, and if the ransom isn’t paid in that time, the data being held is effectively destroyed.
 This can pose an entirely more complex problem; possibly restoring terabytes of data in a reasonable time to adequately care for patients.

 Industries can learn a lot about cybersecurity best practices from one another.
 For example, the healthcare industry could follow the example set by the financial services industry—which is also highly regulated and committed to protecting customer information—and its robust third-party oversight programs.